ajycc20/easy-css-layout/README.md

 easy-css-layout
 ===============

-Prerequisite
+## Foreword
 ----------------

 Just for practice & backups

-1.  `You can view the source code in the Source column.`
+> If you want to practice by this demo

-2.  `At the same time, you can view the demo in the Demo column.`
+* First you need to view the demo in the Demo column & Writedown your code by yourself
+* If you do not archieve this features, you can view the source column

 ----------------